Partnership – Key to the Mission and Vision of our School

 Partnership with Parents

 Our school strongly believes in building quality relationships with the parents of our pupils.
 This is done through regular communication and creating opportunities for interaction and bonding through platforms for parents to be involved in school life.
-Our parents, some of whom are Alumni members, play significant roles in contributing time and effort as part of the Partners-in-Education (PIE) lending their expertise and help in school-organised programmes.
-A major initiative run and managed entirely by PIE is the cafe ‘Teenage Zone’ (T-Zone), a favourite hangout for our pupils.
-In return, our parents have also benefited from the FamilyMatters@School Programme, the Dads@Fairfield Breakfast Network and the Moms@Fairfield Network organized by our FamilyMatters@Fairfield Coordinator.
+Our parents, some of whom are Alumni members, play significant roles in contributing time and effort as part of the Partners-in-Education (PiE) lending their expertise and help in school-organised programmes.
+A major initiative run and managed entirely by the PiE is the cafe ‘Teenage Zone’ (T-Zone), a favourite hangout for our pupils.
+Our PiE parents also organise parenting talks to encourage effective parenting.

 Partnership with External Organisations

 Besides recognising the importance of partnerships with our internal partners comprising the Methodist Church, the BOM, the Alumni Association and the PiE, the school also cultivates external partners for the all-round development of our pupils.
 For example, the school collaborates closely with the NUS/ NTU Science Faculties for enrichment sessions at the Physics Demo Labs and for deeper learning at the Lee Kong Chian Natural History Museum.
 The school also works with Anglo-Chinese Junior College, Singapore Polytechnic, Ngee Ann Polytechnic and Institute of Technical Education - to conduct career talks and visits for the graduating classes to explore and broaden their future career options.